CMT: Convolutional Neural Networks Meet Vision Transformers: Conclusion

 \section{Conclusion}

-This paper proposes a novel hybrid architecture named CMT for visual recognition and other downstream vision tasks, to address the limitations of utilizing transformers in a brutal force manner in the field of computer vision.
-The proposed CMT takes advantage of both CNNs and transformers to capture local and global information, promoting the representation ability of the network.
+This paper proposes a novel hybrid architecture named CMT for visual recognition and other downstream computer vision tasks such as object detection and instance segmentation, and addresses the limitations of utilizing transformers in a brutal force manner in the field of computer vision.
+The proposed CMT architectures take advantages of both CNNs and transformers to capture local and global information, promoting the representation ability of the network.
 In addition, a scaling strategy is proposed to generate a family of CMT variants for different resource constraints.
 Extensive experiments on ImageNet and other downstream vision tasks demonstrate the effectiveness and superiority of the proposed CMT architecture.